 The government uses preferential credits and tax incentives to promote exports.
-The Export Development Investment Fund administers financing at below market rates.
-The Export Processing Zone (EPZ) Law, enacted in 1995, leaves corporate profits untaxed for the first 10 years of business operation in an EPZ, after which the rate climbs to eight percent (the same rate for non-EPZ companies).
+The Export Development Investment Fund provides financing at below market rates.
+The Export Processing Zone (EPZ) Law, enacted in 1995, leaves corporate profits untaxed for the first 10 years of business operation in an EPZ, after which the rate climbs to 8 percent (the same rate for non-EPZ companies).
 Seventy percent of production in the EPZ zones must be exported.
-The corporate tax rate for non-exporting companies is 25 percent.